 The length and difficulty of an assignment shall be directed by the teacher and should depend on grade level, student needs, content, purpose, and type of assignment.
 Homework should be assigned when appropriate in any class.
 Assignments should be appropriate to the developmental and ability levels of the student.
 Homework should be reasonable in terms of student time and available resources.
 Assignments should be made with consideration given to a student's total schedule and should be coordinated across subject areas at each school to avoid overloading students at any particular time.
 Homework should be introduced in the early grades with meaningful tasks requiring no more than 10-15 minutes, and be increased gradually to a maximum of 45 minutes per day in grade 6.
 Junior high school homework in major subjects (English, science, mathematics, reading, social studies, and foreign language) should average 15-20 minutes each day and not exceed a total of two hours.
-High school homework assignments in major subjects should average 20-25 minutes each per day and not exceed a total of two hours.
+High school homework assignments in major subjects should average 20-25 minutes each per day and not exceed a total of two hours and 30 minutes.
+Exceptions to these time limitations may be made for unusual and specific reasons.
 Time allocations identified are based upon the average learner's ability to perform assigned tasks.